 Grouping layers allows you to keep your scene structure organized.

-Additionally, you can put several layers inside a group, then add an effect on this group to apply that effect on all the layers inside the group.
+Additionally, you can put several layers inside a group with a composite, then add an effect on this group to apply that effect on all the layers inside the group.